aabdel0181/PBCBounties24/NEAR/Bounty2.md

 ### Theme: Open-Ended
 ### Prize:

-**Objective:**
+## Objective
 Leverage NEAR's flexible account structures to design and prototype a compelling application that streamlines the user experience through [account aggregation](https://pages.near.org/blog/unlocking-web3-usability-with-account-aggregation/).
 (NEAR's human-readable accounts and flexible key management permissions create a natural foundation for aggregating multiple assets and streamlining interactions across various dApps.)

-**Hackathon Challenge:**
-Emphasize new and innovative ways account aggregation could simplify onboarding, asset management, or interaction with dApps.
+In particular, emphasize new and innovative ways account aggregation could simplify onboarding, asset management, or interaction with dApps.

 ### Key Targets for the Hackathon:
 1. **Use Case Proposal:**